OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 ## Finance and administration

 - All bank transfers for payment of the 1st Reporting Period were made to partners.
+- Unused funding from Jacobsuni was not yes transfered to UPSUD.

 --
 ## Hiring

+### 1 Project Manager on WP1 and WP2

+UPSUD is hiring a new project manager following the departure of B. Pilorget.

 ### 1 postdoc on WP6